 For this assignment, prepare a professional disclosure statement for your counseling practice.
-Samples are available on Blackboard.
 For information about professional disclosure statements for licensed counselors, please refer to your state licensure board for details and instructions.
 When you submit the PDS please include the link to the instructions.
 All students will prepare a disclosure statement relevant to their work.

-• Professional Disclosure Statements are due by the end of the 5th week of class
+Professional Disclosure Statements are due by the end of the 5th week of class